E-Sh4rk/TypeInference/random.md

 ### Adding polymorphism

-- We could add type variables in our type algebra, but then how to decide emptiness?

-- We could represent polymorphic types as infinite intersections, but how in practice?
-Maybe we can have a finite representation by focusing only on an interesting finite subset, and representing the rest in a symbolic way.

-- We could use preestablished rules to simplify and get rid of polymorphic variables.
-We would need rules for ■, ○, and subtyping.

 ## Type inference

 - For records, we must be able to infer that an expression need to have a new field.